Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. Select the **RollerAgent** GameObject to show its properties in the Inspector window.
+2. Click **Add Component**.
+3. Select Scripts > RollerAgent.
+Notice that in addition to adding the RollerAgent script, this also adds a required BehaviourParameters script to the agent.
-2. Change **Decision Interval** from `1` to `10`.
+3. Change **Decision Interval** from `1` to `10`.
-3. Drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.
+4. Drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.
-4. Add the Behavior Parameters script with the Add Component button from the RollerAgent Inspector.
+5. Add the Behavior Parameters script with the Add Component button from the RollerAgent Inspector.
-5. Modify the Behavior Parameters of the Agent :
+6. Modify the Behavior Parameters of the Agent :
   * `Behavior Name` to *RollerBallBrain*
   * `Vector Observation` `Space Size` = 8
   * `Vector Action` `Space Type` = **Continuous**